Dr. John Loudon – Troy’s 2nd Physician

 Jim’s academic work on digital worship included the benefits and pitfalls of using other people’s images as visual representations.
 The significance can be easily grasped if you have ever seen a so-called Bible-based commercial film, where white skinned, blonde-haired, blue-eyed males prevail scene after scene (except maybe for Judas Iscariot…did you notice that?!)
 Movies can be enormously helpful – but graphical imagery can subtly mislead – or open us to the moviemakers’ biases or poor scholarship!
 Finding clips we wanted to present was always no quick task but could lead to valuable conversations about whose ideas prevail in society, and how to be a critical viewer of the imagery around us.

-The Methodist Episcopal Churches of Troy, NY: First German Methodist Episcopal Church & St Titus Methodist Mission
+The Methodist Episcopal Churches of Troy, NY: First German Methodist Episcopal Church & St Titus Italian Methodist Mission

 Extended notes on State Street Methodist Episcopal Church (now Christ Church United Methodist) and the buildings and congregations that came from it.